toufikforyou/PeriodicTableGame/README.md

 3. Build and run the application

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](docs/CONTRIBUTING.md) for details on how to get started and our development process.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.